Honeywell humidifier red light shows that something is wrong with your unit. But there is no need to panic just yet.

 A humidifier shows a red light to warn you something is wrong.
 The most common culprits are easy to fix.

-But you should not attempt to dismantle the base when the humidifier is under warranty because you will void it.
+You should not attempt to dismantle the base when the humidifier is under warranty because you will void it.

 Always start with the simplest checks that do not require you to dismantle the unit.
-If they fail to turn the red light to green, you can check the circuitry of the unit.
+If they fail to turn the red light green, you can check the circuitry of the unit.

-Honeywell makes good warm mist and cool mist humidifiers and the need to return them rarely arises.
+Honeywell makes good warm mist and cool mist humidifiers, and the need to return them rarely arises.